ssmirr/appdev-chapters/program-notes.md

 Later, when we're ready to write full-fledged Rails applications, we're going to switch to a different cloud-based programming environment called Cloud9.
 This will save us the trouble of installing Rails on our own laptops, and we'll get some nice collaboration features from it.

-For now though, I want to talk a little bit more about how repl.it works.
+For now though, I want to talk a little bit more about how the REPLs work.
 So far, we've been clicking "run ▶" and seeing the return value of the expression of the _last line_ of our programs in the black window (known as the "terminal") at the bottom left; but what if we wanted to see more than just the return value of the last line?

 It turns out there's a special method in Ruby called `puts` (short for "put string") that will print out values to the terminal.
 Try running the following: